Treatment options for mouth and oropharyngeal cancer

 - you had platinum based chemotherapy (such as cisplatin or carboplatin), and your cancer has started to grow within 6 months of having chemotherapy

 In Scotland, the Scottish Medicines Consortium (SMC) says that you can have nivolumab if your cancer continues to grow while on or after having platinum based chemotherapy.
-You can have it for up to 2 years.
+You can have these immunotherapy treatments for up to 2 years.

 Treatment by stage